 Smoking in Iraq

-In Iraq, the prevalence of tobacco smoking among adults aged 15 years and older, as estimated in 2022, indicates a significant gender disparity.
-The prevalence rate among males stands at 36%, while for females, it is notably lower at 1.6%.
-Overall, the adult smoking prevalence is 18.7%, showcasing a slight decrease from 18.9% in 2020.
-The total number of smokers in 2022 was estimated to be 4,801,707 individuals.
-The adult daily tobacco smoking prevalence in 2017 was 19.6%, with 36.1% among males and 1.8% among females.
+In Iraq, the prevalence of tobacco smoking among adults aged 15 years and older, as estimated in 2024, indicates a significant gender disparity.
+The prevalence rate among males was 37.3%, while among females, it was notably lower with 1.7%.
+Overall, the adult current smoking prevalence was 19.3%, showcasing a slight increase from 18.9% in 2020.
+The total number of smokers in 2024 was estimated to be 5.5 million individuals.
+For reference, the adult daily tobacco smoking prevalence in 2017 was 19.6%, with 36.1% among males and 1.8% among females.
 These figures are crucial in understanding the public health impact of tobacco smoking in the country.
-In terms of smoking-related mortality, the data from 2021 reveals that smoking is responsible for 11.71% of all deaths, with 15.47% of all deaths among males and 6.05% of deaths among females.
+In terms of smoking-related mortality, the data from 2021 show that smoking led to 11.71% of all deaths in the country, with 15.47% of all deaths among males and 6.05% of deaths among females.
 The annual number of tobacco smoking-attributable deaths in 2021 was 27,305, with males accounting for 21,685 deaths and females for 5,620.
-This data highlights the ongoing challenge of tobacco smoking and its significant impact on public health in Iraq.
+These data highlight the ongoing challenge of tobacco smoking and its significant impact on public health in Iraq.

 Read articles from Iraq